 With the cold weather making one constantly hungry, we were always on a culinary hunt.
 Niseko has a modest but incredible selection of restaurants, from tiny eateries that seat no more than 20, to Michelin-starred restaurants.
 Reservations are required for most, so remember to get that sorted well in advance.
 The Luxe Nomad’s concierge is ever ready to help with that.

-At AYA Niseko, all meals are served at the in-house restaurant.
-The morning buzz of skiers and snowboarders rushing to catch the early runs, means the restaurant is busy at breakfast time, so get in early to snag your table.
-The buffet is an eclectic spread of Japanese and Western, hot and cold.
-Check back in at lunch and the vibe will be more relaxed, and the menu switches to European après-ski, fine-dining, and traditional Japanese cuisine.
+At AYA Niseko, all meals are served at the in-house restaurant, Ginger.
+The morning buzz of skiers and snowboarders rushing to catch the early runs means the restaurant is busy at breakfast time, so get in early to snag your table.

 AYA Niseko is located on the Grand Hirafu Resort ski slope, with immediate connection to the ski lifts.
 These world-class ski slopes are ideal for any level of skiers and snowboarders, even newbies like us!